How does family estrangement start?

 It’s a Long Road

-I can’t any of this makes sense to me, because it doesn’t.
+I can’t say that any of this makes sense to me, because it doesn’t.
 But I can say we should talk about it more.
 There’s so little insight into why family estrangements happen, and how they get resolved.
 Or, if they can’t be resolved, how do we put them into the proper perspective, and move forward?

 What I’ve Learned about Family Estrangement